| AS QUICK AS CAN BE based on

 "I am even more certain."

 They trooped out into the rain.
 Pausing by the uniform left on duty, the Princess looked up.
 She had to lean back to see the neon letters of the Pollard marquee.
 The Long & Short of It jittered.
 To the right of the box office was a glassed display for coming Morris attractions including I Can Find My Way In by Samantha Hill.
-"I wonder," said the Princess to herself. |
+"I am wondering," said the Princess strictly to herself. |

-| Top of Page ~ Bottom of Page | Slides and Directory |
+Top of Page ~ Bottom of Page | Slides and Directory |

 |